kateFrontend/react-burger-menu/README.md

 ## 🦉 Main information

 Responsive burger menu with blur effect.\
-Built on React using React Hooks and props properties.
+Built on React using React Hooks and React props properties.

 ## ⏲️ Run project